 Photos: James McCauley

-For further information about V Festival and future events, visit here.
+For further information about V Festival and future events visit the festival’s website here.